The effects of Higgs boson couplings through HZZ production at future lepton colliders: Conclusions

-Table~\ref{tab4} presents the limits of some phenomenological studies involving different processes and decay channels at LHC \cite{Englert:2016tgb,Shi:2019yhw}, FCC-he \cite{Hesari:2018elr}, ILC \cite{Khanpour:2017opf,Kumar:2019twv}, CLIC \cite{Denizli:2018rca}, and Muon Collider \cite{Spor:2024ghq,Spor:2025eaz}.
-The most sensitive limit for the coefficient $\overline{c}_{HB}$ was given as $[-0.004; 0.004]$ in Ref.~\cite{Englert:2016tgb} performed at LHC with $\sqrt{s}=14$ TeV and ${\cal L}_{\text{int}}=3000$ fb$^{-1}$.
+Table~\ref{tab4} presents the limits of some phenomenological studies involving different processes and decay channels at ILC \cite{Khanpour:2017opf,Kumar:2019twv}, CLIC \cite{Denizli:2018rca}, and Muon Collider \cite{Spor:2024ghq,Spor:2025eaz}.
+While we employ the SILH basis in this study, model-independent limits on the triple Higgs coupling at the 500 GeV ILC have been investigated using a different operator basis \cite{Barklow:2018yvb,Barklow:2018muv}.
+The most sensitive limit for the coefficient $\overline{c}_{HB}$ was given as $[-0.0058; 0.0057]$ in Ref.~\cite{Spor:2025eaz} performed at Muon Collider with $\sqrt{s}=10$ TeV and ${\cal L}_{\text{int}}=10$ ab$^{-1}$.
 The most sensitive limit for the coefficient $\overline{c}_{HW}$ was obtained as $[-0.00187; 0.0018]$ in Ref.~\cite{Khanpour:2017opf} performed at an electron-positron collider with $\sqrt{s}=350$ GeV and ${\cal L}_{\text{int}}=3000$ fb$^{-1}$.
-In our study, the 95\% C.L. limits of the $\overline{c}_{HB}$ coefficient at CLIC and Muon Collider are approximately 6 times and 20 times more sensitive than the limit in Ref.~\cite{Englert:2016tgb}, respectively.
-The 95\% C.L. limits of the $\overline{c}_{HW}$ coefficient at CLIC and Muon Collider are approximately 2 times and 14 times more sensitive than the limit in Ref.~\cite{Khanpour:2017opf}, respectively.
+In our study, the 95\% C.L. limits of the $\overline{c}_{HB}$ coefficient at CLIC and Muon Collider are approximately 5 times and 24 times more sensitive than the limit in Ref.~\cite{Spor:2025eaz}, respectively.
+The 95\% C.L. limits of the $\overline{c}_{HW}$ coefficient at CLIC and Muon Collider are approximately 2 times and 13 times more sensitive than the limit in Ref.~\cite{Khanpour:2017opf}, respectively.

 The clean experimental environment of the future lepton colliders, with their high center-of-mass energy and integrated luminosity, presents a very promising option for testing the SM predictions and searching new physics beyond the SM.
 The fact that the limits on $\overline{c}_{HB}$ and $\overline{c}_{HW}$ coefficients for anomalous $H\gamma Z$ and $HZZ$ couplings at CLIC and Muon Collider are more sensitive than those from experimental studies at LHC highlights the potential of CLIC and Muon Collider.
 The study of Higgs physics will be greatly enriched by the combined insights from future lepton colliders and supplementary measurements from hadron colliders.
 The results certainly encourage a more detailed and comprehensive investigation of lepton colliders.